Tortured (film): Reception

 Tortured received mixed to negative reviews from critics.
-Andrew L. Urban praised the actor's performances and the film's production value however drew attention to poor writing saying, "the writing tries so hard to make a mysterious web of deceit that it ends up tying itself in knots."
-David Nusair gave the film a score of 1.5 out of 4 calling it a "well-intentioned yet undeniable misfire."
+Andrew L. Urban praised the actor's performances and the film's production value however drew attention to poor writing saying that "the writing tries so hard to make a mysterious web of deceit that it ends up tying itself in knots".
+David Nusair gave the film a score of 1.5 out of 4 calling it a "well-intentioned yet undeniable misfire".